unitaryfund/qrack/README.md

 Qrack requires the `xxd` command to convert its OpenCL kernel code into hexadecimal format for building. `xxd` is not natively available on Windows systems, but Windows executables for it are provided by sources including the [Vim editor Windows port](https://www.vim.org/download.php).

-CMake on Windows will set up a 32-bit Visual Studio project by default, (if using Visual Studio).
+CMake on Windows will set up a 32-bit Visual Studio project by default, (if using Visual Studio,) whereas 64-bit will probably be typically desired.
 Putting together all of the above considerations, after installing the CUDA Toolkit and Vim, a typical CMake command for Windows might look like this:

 ```
     $ mkdir _build